Founder - Ben Daouda Toure'

 He is a former member of the Board of Directors of the Black Business and Professional Association of Long Beach, California, The Guinean Society of Southern California; and Friends United.
-He is a member of the United Nations Association and has participated in a number of NGO/DPI Annual Meetings at UN Headquarters in New York.
+As a member of the United Nations Association he has participated in a number of NGO/DPI Annual Meetings at UN Headquarters in New York.
 In 2008 he received the Public Servant Award from Sigma Gamma Rho Sorority, Inc at ceremony held in Studio City, California.
-He was one of the co-founders of Nelson Healthcare Staff Development LLC, and The Village P.r.o.j.e.c.t.s.- an all volunteer mentoring and empowering project group.

 His original vision for AFRAM GLOBAL Organization Inc. is now a reality.
 Understanding that it takes time for an idea to incubate and to become a vision.
 Working in concert with Co-Founder, Dr. Gloria Willingham-Toure', that vision has been expanded and moved into a comprehensive mission statement actualized in a series of projects.

 Mission: To create environments in which persons from diverse circumstances and experiences can come together and co-learn with each other in a way that bridges the opportunity gaps, retains the respective cultures, and ultimately benefits society. copyright 2003 ... updated 2013

 All rights reserved